HBS Consulting

 • Transaction Oriented – Targeted repetitive operations that can benefit from best practices and economies of scale

-Many organizations are leveraging several business partners and using multiple outsourcing models to establish their strategy.
-This “best of breed” model, when coupled with an appropriate level of governance, can significantly optimize the organization’s value change.
+Many organizations are leveraging several business partners and using multiple outsourcing models to establish a portfolio strategy.
+This “best of breed” model, when coupled with an appropriate level of governance, can significantly optimize the organization’s value chain.
 For example, a management team may choose to bundle all data center services into a single contract, engage several vendors for staff augmentation on a project basis and choose to outsourcing E-Commerce and contract renewal transactions to separate third-parties.
-In general, our experience has shown that improving service quality and reducing costs in the long run require this type of “best of breed” approach.
+Our experience has shown that improving service quality and reducing costs in the long run require this type of “best of breed” approach.

 Evaluation of current projects and operations is an important first step in planning outsourcing arrangements.
 By determining upfront “core” versus “non-core” business processes, organizations are able to conduct targeted RFP processes and effectively select the best service providers.
 Through the use of an Intellectual Property Hierarchy model developed by HBSC, it is possible to predict cost savings and understand business impacts with a high degree of accuracy.